E-commerce Customer Experience: An Introduction to Three Levels

 Social shopping

-Group discounts, leveraging social media for direct purchases
+Group discounts, leveraging social media in direct purchases

-The best possible product information online, real-time stock and store inventories, shelf information in the online store, utilising the online store in physical stores
+The best possible product information online, real-time stock and store inventories, shelf location information in the ecommerce, utilising ecommerce within physical stores

-Continuous accumulation of customer insights through research, meeting specific customer needs with, for example, customised purchase paths, product selectors, and unique additional services
+Continuous accumulation of customer understanding through research work, addressing special customer needs with tailored purchase paths, product selectors, and unique additional services

-Which level does your online store fall into?
-Would you like assistance in elevating your online store's customer experience to the next level?
+Which level does your ecommerce site belong to?
+Would you like help elevating the customer experience of your ecommerce to the next level?

-Watch my presentation at the Marketing Collective's E-commerce and Digital Customer Journey event.
+See my presentation at the Marketing Collective's Ecommerce and Digital Customer Journey event.

 Crasman Ltd